Science and religion: harmony or contradiction ?

 between these three phenomena, but there are also a number of

 parallels, common starting points and concepts.
-In this
+In this our

-reflection, we will try to reflect on the often-discussed
+reasoning, we will try to reflect on the often-discussed

-relationship between science (especially science) and religion.
+relationship between science (especially natural sciences) and

 Note: We did not use the most commonly used phrase " science and faith " here because it can be somewhat misleading - sometimes there are misunderstandings (sometimes intentional) stemming from the fact that the word "faith" does not always mean religious faith.
 From a formal point of view, a believer is, for example, a person who decides to build a house: he believesthat he succeeds in this work (and he is almost always right ...) .
-Of course, we do not mean anything like that here.
+Of course, we do not mean anything like that here!